flarehotspot/sdk-utils/sdk/mkdocs/docs/api/http-router-api.md

 ### UrlForPkgRoute

 This method is used to generate the url for third-party plugin route name.
-This method accepts three arguments, the first argument is the plugin package name (e.g `com.flarego.core`), the second argument is the route name and the third argument is the route parameters (similar to [UrlForRoute](#urlforroute) method):
+This method accepts three arguments, the first argument is the plugin package name (e.g `com.flarego.core`), the second argument is the route name and the third argument is the route parameters, similar to [UrlForRoute](#urlforroute) method.

 ```go
 url := api.Http().HttpRouter().UrlForPkgRoute("com.flarego.core", "portal.welcome", "name", "John")